Online search aid of the Document Collection at the Herder Institute for Historical Research on East Central Europe

 Rīga

-Riga is the capital of Latvia and, with almost 630,000 inhabitants, by far the largest city in the country.
-It is located in the southwest of the historical landscape of Livonia near the mouth of the river Daugava in the Gulf of Riga.
-Historically, Riga was an important trading and Hanseatic city with a largely German-speaking population, whose political supremacy changed repeatedly.
-Until the end of the Middle Ages, it was mainly ecclesiastical rulers (Archbishopric of Riga, Teutonic Order) who claimed the city and the surrounding area for themselves.
-After a short period of Polish-Lithuanian rule, the city became part of Sweden in 1621.
-Just a century later, Riga became part of the Russian Empire and here became the capital of the Baltic governorate of Livonia.
-Only in 1918 Riga became the capital of an independent Latvian state.
+Riga is the capital of Latvia (population 2023: 605,273) and by far the largest city in the country.
+It is located in the southwest of the historical landscape of Livonia near the mouth of the Daugava River in the Gulf of Riga.
+Riga was an important trading and Hanseatic city with a multi-ethnic, but largely German-speaking population for centuries, whose political supremacy changed repeatedly.
+Until the end of the Middle Ages, it was mainly spiritual rulers (Archbishopric of Riga, Teutonic Order) who claimed the city and surrounding area for themselves, but after a brief period of Polish-Lithuanian rule, the city came under Swedish control in 1621.
+A century later, Riga became part of the Russian Empire and the capital of the Baltic governorate of Livonia.

 Tartu-Jaama, mk.
 Tartumaa